knowyourider/mfsc_project/docs/install.rst

 Edit the suggested wsgi.py file to our actual directory structure.
 Sym link application to the wsgi.py file or just rename it "application"

+If a requirements.txt file is present Jelastic will try to re-install everything everytime you restart the server -- so I'm leaving it out

 Static outside of ROOT

 To install psycopg2 per